MINI Paceman (2013-2016) Review

 MINI Paceman (2013-2016) Review: exterior front three quarter photo of the MINI Paceman on the road

-The MINI Paceman is derived from this model, but has 10mm lower suspension with a firmer setup to give sharper body control and less roll during cornering – aided further by the sophisticated multi-link suspension set-up.
+The MINI Paceman is derived from this model, but has 10mm lower suspension with a firmer setup to give sharper body control and less roll during cornering, aided further by the sophisticated multi-link suspension set-up.

 It largely works.
 The MINI Paceman feels uncommonly chuckable for a car with a rather high seating position.
 It seems to have lots of grip, and the traction of turbocharged models with the ALL4 system out of corners is reassuring and amusing.
-There’s good feedback through the steering, which has a more firmly-weighted and confidence-inspiring feel than you normally get in SUV-style vehicles.
+There’s good feedback through the steering, which has a more firmly weighted and confidence-inspiring feel than you normally get in SUV-style vehicles.

 It does all mean the MINI Paceman also has a sporty ride, though.
 Those who are familiar with a MINI hatch will recognise the stiff, sometimes choppy ride.
-It is more tightly hunkered down so will pick out lumps and bumps in the road, particularly the sportiest Cooper S and John Cooper Works versions.
+It is more tightly hunkered down, so it will pick out lumps and bumps in the road, particularly the sportiest Cooper S and John Cooper Works versions.

 The occasionally unsettled ride is why MINI offered a ‘comfort’ suspension option when new.
 If ride quality is important to you, it’s worth keeping an eye out for on the used market.